sagecodes/sage-blog/_posts/blog/python-tutorials/2018-8-17-post2-anaconda_commands.markdown

 ---
 layout: post
-title:  "Anaconda Commands"
+title:  "Anaconda Commands - Quick Start"
 permalink: /Anaconda Commands/
-date:   2018-08-12
+date:   2019-12-12
 categories: post
-tags: python anaconda
+tags: python anaconda tools
 author: Sage Elliott
 published: false
 ---

-I don't know about you but I often find myself referring back to documentation or googling commands I should know by now.
-So I made myself a list:
+Anaconda is **

+This is a guide on the features I use most, and sometimes forget!

 Full list and documentation from conda is [here](https://conda.io/docs/user-guide/tasks/manage-environments.html).

-## Usual suspects:

-create enviroment
+## Create New Conda Environment

 `conda create --name myenv`

 `conda create -n myenv python=3.4`

+## View List of Conda Environments on your machine:

+`conda env list`

+## Activate environment

-windows: `activate myenv` Mac/linux: `source activate myenv`
+windows: `activate myenv`

+Mac/linux: `source activate myenv`

-activate enviroment
-deactivate enviroment
+## deactivate environment

+windows: `deactivate`

-windows: `deactivate` mac: `source deactivate`
+mac/linux: `source deactivate`

-update
+## install libraries / packages

+`conda install packagename`

+replacing `packagename` with the package you would like to install

+Example for installing numpy:

-install
+`conda install numpy`

-view list:
+## Update libraries / packages

-conda env list
+conda update

+## Creat environment from YAML file

+## Anaconda does more

+Again this is just a quick start guide for the most common things I use or have people ask please checkout the offcial anaconda site for more information!